 as part of the

 whatever their configuration,

+I understand that feeling is the fundamental mode of human and nonhuman persons’ experience, from which all other modes of experience originate.
+I understand that the authenticity of emotion is always already empirical.
 I understand that how we know, how we value and make meaning, and how we are is always person-al, always already from a point of view.
-I understand, too, that who we are authentically is in our bodies, and that we perform and shape that embodiment in relation with other persons also performing and shaping.
+I understand, too, that who we are is in our bodies, and that we perform and shape that embodiment in relation with other persons also performing and shaping.
 I understand that this is how we bring our human selves into being and how we create our worlds.

 I understand that the deeply person-al and intimate is a rich site for cultural knowledge and change.
 I understand that lives are stories and that thick description–in a multitude of modes–gets as close as humanly possible to recreating worlds to share them.
 I understand that stories create and recreate persons and cultures.